-Large pharmaceutical companies, e.g. Novartis, GlaxoSmithKline, AstraZeneca, Pfizer, usually operate their own formal graduate recruitment, placement and internship progammes.
+Large pharmaceutical companies, for example, Novartis, GSK, Lonza, AstraZeneca & Medimmun, Pfizer, usually operate their own formal graduate recruitment, placement and internship programmes.

 Companies don't always recruit into technical roles via that route, though, so keep an eye on relevant job boards as well.